MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-product-recommendation.md

     - Customer identifiers to map transactions to your customers.
     - Transaction event dates that specify dates the transaction occurred on.
     - (Optional) Product ID information for the transaction.
+    - (Optional) Product catalog data entity to use a product filter.
     - (Optional) If a transaction is a return or not.
     - The semantic data schema requires the following information:
         - **Transaction ID:** A unique identifier of a purchase or transaction.